QubesOS/qubes-doc/developer/building/development-workflow.md

 A workflow for developing Qubes OS+

-First things first, setup [QubesBuilder](/doc/qubes-builder-v2/).
+To begin, setup [QubesBuilder](/doc/qubes-builder-v2/).
 This guide assumes you're using qubes-builder v2 to build Qubes.

 ## Repositories and committing Code

-Qubes is split into a bunch of git repos.
+Qubes source code is split into many git repos.
 These are all contained in the `artifacts/sources` directory under qubes-builder.
 Subdirectories there are separate components, stored in separate git repositories.

-The best way to write and contribute code is to create a git repo somewhere (e.g., github) for the repo you are interested in editing (e.g., `qubes-manager`, `core-agent-linux`, etc).
+The best way to write and contribute code is to create a git repo somewhere (e.g., GitHub) for the repo you are interested in editing (e.g., `qubes-manager`, `core-agent-linux`, etc).
 To integrate your repo with the rest of Qubes, cd to the repo directory and add your repository as a remote in git